TheIoTLearningInitiative/CodeLabs/Hochob/documentation/VlcMediaPlayer.md

 ## Issues

-- Another video is showing up in latest? yes, you have decreased th number of photos
+- Another video is showing up in latest? yes, you have decreased th number of photos so it is taking more from previous runs

 ## Configuration